 Questions for committee members:

-• What risks might this present to psychological safety?
+- What risks might this practice present to psychological safety?

 Questions for leaders:

-• Do all supervisors provide helpful feedback on employee performance?
+- Do you think all supervisors provide helpful feedback on employee performance?

 Involvement and influence